madschristensen99/PrivateRPC/README.md

 ## 🔄 1Inch Microservice

-The 1Inch Microservice is the core component that powers PrivateRPC's drop-in Ethereum RPC replacement.
-It intercepts specific JSON-RPC methods and routes them though gas sponsored, atomic ETH ↔ XMR swaps while maintaining full compatibility with existing dApps and wallets.
-It also integrates with the swap daemon from the xmr-eth-atomic-swap repository to facilitate the atomic swap process.
+The 1Inch Microservice is the core component that powers PrivateRPC's privacy features.
+It provides:

+- Standard JSON-RPC endpoint compatible with existing wallets
+- Custom `prpc_*` namespace for atomic swap operations
+- Integration with the swap daemon from the xmr-eth-atomic-swap repository
+- Support for both direct RPC usage and MetaMask Snap integration

 For detailed setup and running instructions, see the [1InchMicroservice README](https://github.com/madschristensen99/PrivateRPC/tree/main/1InchMicroservice).